 By capturing who is actually submitting the data, we can see who is responsible for each EUC.
 By reviewing who is signing off on that data, we have an indication of who is accountable.
 And by seeing who is being notified of changes to that data, we can deduce who are being consulted / informed.
 It will then be unnecessary to conduct time-consuming interviews or audits to produce instantly out of date and error-prone EUC ownership documentation!

 EUCs are often present on network shares, with opaque access policies and few (if any) controls to prevent unintentional deletion or corruption of data.
 An EUC management system should ensure data protection from the point of EUC integration right through to the loading of the data to the target table(s).
 End users should not require write access to the target databases!
 Neither should individuals in IT be regularly relied upon to run manual scripts for loading business critical data.
-Finally, it should be possible to restrict (at least to table level) which groups are given permission to edit or approve data.
+Finally, it should be possible to restrict (at both column and row level) which groups are given permission to edit or approve data.

 Ease of Use

 Adding new tables / EUCs to the system should be a BAU (configuration) task, and possible without needing to secure IT development resource.
 The process should be so well defined, that new EUC operators can safely integrate their processes with minimum (if any) engagement from IT.

 Understanding the flow of data into regulatory reports is essential for ensuring the accuracy of the figures they contain.
 Whilst this can be done automatically in some IT systems (eg SAS Metadata or Prophet Diagram View) the lineage breaks down when data flow crosses system borders.
 An EUC management system therefore should keep a full history to enable traceback of data items, right back to a copy of the EUC from where the data arrived.